 Remember each zone represents 1 stop of exposure.
 So, for example, average white skin would require +1 stop of exposure compensation.

-If you want to be certain, you can double check your readings by spot metering their skin and then spot metering a gray card.
+If you want to be certain, you can double check your readings by spot metering their skin and then metering a gray card.
 The difference between the two should match the table.

 Using the zone system, you’ll see that average white skin is the same tone as light stone.
 Both are VI on the zone scale.
 In this photo the boulders behind the model are granite.